simonprickett/simonprickett.github.io/_posts/2021-01-30-alexa-redis-dead-or-alive.md

 ## Game Design

 In my simple game, the user plays three rounds.
 In each round, they're asked whether a celebrity is dead or alive.
-The game checks their answer using my dead or alive package.
+The game checks their answer using my dead or alive package which in turn uses Wikipedia as its data source.
 Alexa responds to tell the user whether they were right or not, and to read them a short biographical summary about the celebrity.
 Each right answer earns one point, and after three rounds the user finds out their final score.

 The game has a pool of celebrities that it can pick from, and checks their dead or alive status against Wikipedia using my existing package.
 To store the pool of celebrities, I needed a database...
 I chose Redis as I also wanted to cache lookups from Wikipedia so that I'm not making too many requests to it, and Redis is perfect for both data storage and caching.
 As we'll see, there are also some properties of Redis Sets that are useful here.